-2. The process of preliminary processing of speech signals at the stage of extracting informative features for automatic classification of a person's emotional state.
+2. The process of speech signal preprocessing at the stage of extraction of informative features for automatic classification of human emotional state.

-3. The method of using informative features and the form of their presentation for constructing a model of a multiclass classifier in the problem of recognition of PES by a speech signal.
+3. The method of using informative features and the form of their representation to build a model of multi-class classifier in the task of PES recognition by speech signal.